 17. Bombe Engagement Ring

 Nothing beats a bombe for those wanting a genuinely unusual and dramatic engagement ring.
 A curved shape defines this Art Deco style; its name comes from the French word bombée, which means ‘domed.’
 Because they use more metal than other styles, a bombe engagement ring is usually flush or French-set with many stones of different sizes to create a clustered effect.
 A combination of diamonds and colored gems like sapphires and rubies is a standout choice for a bombe ring.

 Accent stones are the perfect complement to a diamond engagement ring, giving the piece a unique and personal feel.
 As pink diamonds are far more expensive than white, many couples choose to accent a white diamond center stone with smaller pinks.
 The ring then hints at its standout color for a fraction of the price.
 Meanwhile, others choose to accent a diamond ring with birthstones or gems representing their other half’s favorite color to make the engagement more special.

 19. Single Coloured Stone Engagement Ring

 While many of us see the white diamond as the traditional engagement ring stone, the trend only became common in the 1940s.
 Before that, it was far more common to propose with colored gems.
 Today, many people are embracing the older tradition.
 There are several reasons for this; firstly, colored stones can be far more affordable than diamonds.
-Secondly, you can create unique and personal designs that fit with your sense of style.
+Secondly, you can create unique and personal designs that fit your sense of style.
 And finally, you know your ring won’t look like anyone else’s.
 Some popular colored stones for engagement rings include blue and teal sapphires, rubies, emeralds, and morganite.
-Bear in mind that if you do choose a colored stone, it may not be as hard as diamond so could be damaged more easily.
+Bear in mind that if you do choose a colored stone, it may not be as hard as a diamond so that it could be damaged more easily.

 20. Acrostic Engagement Ring